thehaohcm/JenkinsLab/README.md

 Init and run the Jenkins by docker:
-# docker compose up -d
+# sudo docker compose up -d

 If you encounter a "permission denied" error, run the following command:
 # chmod 777 -R /var/jenkins_home